-We tend to think of cacti as strictly desert plants but there are also cactus that are native to rainforest regions.
-Zone 7 is actually a perfect climate and temperature range for many types of cactus.
+We tend to think of cacti as strictly desert plants but there are also cacti that are native to rain-forest regions.
+Zone 7 is actually a perfect climate and temperature range for many types of cacti.
 The biggest problem for zone 7 cactus is usually soil type.
 Soil must be well draining and, in most species, slightly gritty.
 There are many cactus plants for zone 7 that will grow successfully and give your landscape desert-like panache.

 Cold Hardy Cactus

 Desert cacti experience tremendous ranges of temperature.
 During the day temperatures soar over 100 degrees F. (38 C.) but at night the cold can approach freezing.
 This makes hardy cactus plants one of the most adaptive types in the plant kingdom.
 Many plants in the group are not only suitable for zone 7 but will thrive in those regions.